 Sick sinus syndrome (SSS) is caused by a problem with the electrical signals of the heart.
 The problem begins in an area of the heart called the sinoatrial (SA) node.
 This node is considered to be the heart’s natural pacemaker.
 When the SA node is defective, the heart’s rhythms become abnormal.
 The dysfunction in the SA node can be due to:

-Often, SSS doesn't have symptoms.
-Some may experience a period of very rapid heart beats followed by very slow heart rate.
+Often, sick sinus syndrome (SSS) doesn't have symptoms.
+Some people may experience a period of very rapid heart beats followed by very slow heart rate.
 Many of the symptoms of sick sinus disorder are mild and nonspecific.
 Some symptoms associated with SSS include:

 These symptoms may be caused by other, less serious health conditions.
 If you experience any one of them, see your doctor.

 Sick sinus syndrome (SSS) may go undetected for some time.
 The symptoms are similar to ones for many disorders.
 Your doctor can do tests that will help to give a more definitive diagnosis.
 Most likely, your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 Some additional tests may include the following:

 A pacemaker is a small, battery-operated device.
 Electrodes from the pacemaker are placed in the right side of the heart.
 Signals are sent to the electrodes to stimulate the heart.
 It helps to maintain a normal heartbeat by sending electrical impulses to the heart.
-It is a very effective treatment of the bradycardia.
+It is a very effective treatment of bradycardia.
 People with implanted pacemakers have a very good prognosis.

 Medication may be given to control tachycardia.
 It is most often given to people with a pacemaker.

-For most people, SSS is not preventable.
-I may not be caused by prior damage or scarring to the heart tissue.
+For most people, sick sinus syndrome is not preventable.
+It may not be caused by prior damage or scarring to the heart tissue.
 However, some strategies for minimizing your chance of developing this condition include:

 American Heart Association